quintindunn/lapsepy/docs/Profile.md

 * `tags: list[dict]` - The tags of the account, these consist of the age, star sign, etc.
 * `hashed_phone_number: str` - The hashed phone number of the account.
 * `is_blocked: bool = False` - Whether the account is blocked.
 * `friends: list[Profile]` - List of Profile objects that the user is friends with.
-If none, it gets initialized with a empty list.
+If none, it gets initialized with an empty list.
 * `profile_music: ProfileMusic` - The profile's music as a [ProfileMusic](#) object.
 * `albums: list["Album"] | None` - The albums the account has.